Exploring the Wonders of Pamukkale Thermal Pools: A Comprehensive Travel Guide

 Exploring the nearby Hierapolis ancient city

 In addition to the Pamukkale Thermal Pools, the nearby ancient city of Hierapolis is a must-visit attraction for history enthusiasts.
-The city was founded in the 2nd century BC by the King of Pergamon, Eumenes II, and became a prominent center for healing thanks to its proximity to the thermal springs.
+The town was founded in the 2nd century BC by the King of Pergamon, Eumenes II, and became a prominent center for healing thanks to its proximity to the thermal springs.

-Hierapolis boasts an impressive array of ruins, including a well-preserved theater, a large necropolis, and the remains of temples, baths, and other structures.
+Hierapolis boasts an impressive array of ruins, including a well-preserved theater, a large cemetery, and the remains of temples, baths, and other structures.
 One of the most famous landmarks in Hierapolis is the Antique Pool, also known as Cleopatra's Pool, where visitors can swim among ancient columns while enjoying the warm, mineral-rich waters.

 Accommodations and facilities near Pamukkale Thermal Pools